Bignoob344/Roblox-Carbon/README.md

 ### Version Proxy (version.dll)
 Will automatically be loaded by the Game itself if the dll is in the game directory.

+### How to Run
+1. Move the `version.dll` into the game directory in `/bin`
+2. Change the Launch Options in Steam for the game into `--use-d3d11`
+3. Start the game
+4. Press DELETE to show the menu
+5. For performance increase, change into fullscreen mode (Dx11 being funky in HD2)

 ### Running on Proton (Version Proxy Only)
 First you will need protontricks, you can install it with your packager of choice.